Public Transit Operators Across the Globe Select Conduent to Advance Fare Collection Systems

 "Until recently, Paris Saint-Lazare was the last major railway station in the French capital not to have access control gates.
 Now, thanks to Conduent, the station has the very latest devices," said Alain Krakovitch, General Manager, SNCF Transilien.
 "Conduent was able to design new, innovative gates to perfectly meet our needs.
 The 3-D Detection Gates provide quick and easy access for valid passengers — up to 40 people can pass through each gate every minute — and, at the same time, detect and reduce fraudulent fare dodgers."

-In a 10-year program, up to 3,000 Conduent gates, designed, developed and manufactured in France, could be installed across the SNCF Transilien network.
+In a 10-year programme, up to 3,000 Conduent gates, designed, developed and manufactured in France, could be installed across the SNCF Transilien network.

 Israel